 Our alumni are highly respected and valued in K-12 education and professional performance—one of our graduates sings with the Metropolitan Opera.
-The demand by area superintendents and principals for our music education graduates has allowed for a 100 percent placement rate for music education.
+The demand by area superintendents and principals for our music education students means a 100% placement rate for music education graduates.

 Communication Studies and Theatre Majors and Minors

-The University of Sioux Falls offers a comprehensive liberal arts program in Communication Studies and Theatre (CST) designed to meet the needs of students who desire (1) to improve basic communication and theatre skills; (2) to participate in dramatic presentations and productions; (3) to teach communication studies and theatre in elementary and secondary schools; and (4) to prepare for graduate work or professional careers.
+The University of Sioux Falls offers a comprehensive liberal arts program in Communication Studies and Theatre (CST) designed to meet the needs of students who desire the following: (1) to improve basic communication and theatre skills, (2) to participate in dramatic presentations and productions, (3) to teach communication studies and theatre in elementary and secondary schools and (4) to prepare for graduate work or professional careers.

 Degrees offered include the following: